To main content To navigation

 Fee

-1200 GBP, Apply and pay your tuition fee by 30 April 2025 and receive our Early-Bird discount of £100.
-Apply for two-courses and receive a £400 discount!
-Tuition fee includes course materials, field trips, our exciting social and cultural programme, Pink Plus Gym Membership, support from our friendly team of student buddies, use of our GSS Hub with free drinks, and a trip to the beautiful university city of Oxford and / or York.
+1220 GBP, Apply and pay your tuition fee by 30 April 2026 and receive our Early-Bird discount of Β£100.
+Apply for two-courses and receive a Β£440 discount!
+Tuition fee includes course materials, field trips, our exciting social and cultural programme, Pink Plus Gym Membership, opportunity to take our new Sustainability in Practice Global Mobility module, support from our friendly team of student buddies, use of our GSS Hub with free hot drinks, and a trip to the beautiful university city of Liverpool and / or Cambridge.

 Fee